jakvbs/gemini-mcp-rs/npm/README.md

 - **PROMPT** (required): Task instruction
 - **SESSION_ID**: Resume a previously started Gemini session.
-Use exactly the `SESSION_ID` string returned from an earlier `gemini` tool call (typically a UUID); leaving it empty starts a new session.
+Use exactly the `SESSION_ID` string returned from an earlier `gemini` tool call (typically a UUID).
+When starting a new session, omit this field entirely instead of passing an empty string.

 ## Documentation